GvozdevLeonid/python_hackrf/README.md

 ## Examples
-You can see a basic example of working with python_hackrf in [this](https://pysdr.org/content/hackrf.html) tutorial
+You can see a basic example of working with python_hackrf in [this](https://pysdr.org/content/hackrf.html) tutorial Please use the original hackrf documentation